 Uganda has a growing housing finance sector.
-As the mortgage market does not yet meet the breadth of the population who might afford a mortgage, most households still finance their housing independently, with savings or non-mortgage credit.
+As the mortgage market does not yet meet the breadth of the population who might afford a mortgage, most households still finance their housing independently, with savings or non-mortgage credit. decades.
+Several key sectors of the economy, including housing and agriculture, have been affected by the economic slump with a noted contraction in the number of new housing estates constructed between 2016 and 2017

 With an urbanisation rate of 5.36 percent, demand for affordable housing will remain strong, both for rental and purchase.
 Housing microfinance will play an important role in increasing the supply of housing, and efforts to increase access should be undertaken.
 Over 70 percent of housing has developed by individual households, using their own savings to undertake construction incrementally.
 Owner occupancy is estimated at 72.8 percent.
 With a good macroeconomic environment, sound policy, better data and increased access to affordable credit, an enabled housing market can increasingly provide housing that the average household in Uganda can afford.